git-bug/git-bug/doc/queries.md

 ## Sorting

-You can sort result by adding a `sort:` qualifier to your query.
+You can sort results by adding a `sort:` qualifier to your query.

 ### Sort by Id